alfie-max/Diffindo/README.md

 ## Implementation

 ### A note on styling
 All of the app's styling was done by drawing inspiration from dashboards, signup forms and other elements from other products and designers.
 All CSS was written from scratch, including the grid system which borrows from Bootstrap's terminology.
+Because of that, mobile responsiveness and media queries have not yet been implemented.

 ### Bills CRUD
 Bills are the core of Diffindo, with each record storing the following: